DBinvent/rdbm/README.md

 It employs the automatic SQL generation and plain-SQL approach in one software.
 Scripts can be assigned with a version and a certain migration phase, which brings developers true flexibility to perform the action at an exact migration stage.

+## Key features:

+ - create database and user if absent
+ - use both: schema/table definition and script execution tracking
+ - simple ETL for extraction on snapshot AND do load data on migration
+ - support separate db connection for history table as a remote copy or primary one
+ - use psql client for script execution, include native psql script support with transaction control
+ - no JVM nor Python required to run
+ - lightweight (just about 10MB) with apt repo to stay updated
+ - transactional changes with rollback OR use configurable non-transactional mode
+ - dry run and diff with existing DB
+ - free personal license

 Every usecase perform migration and YAML & SQL dump to compare with expected result.

 ## Usecases: